Multi-intention Inverse Q-learning for Interpretable Behavior Representation: Introduction

-To address this requirement, we propose the novel class of \textit{Latent (Markov) Variable Inverse Q-learning (L(M)V-IQL)} algorithms, which extend the fixed-reward Inverse Q-learning (IQL) framework from \citet{kalweit2020deep} to solve IRL problems accounting for multiple intentions.
-We formulate an Expectation-Maximization (EM) approach to first cluster animal trajectories into multiple intentions, and then solving the IRL problem independently for each intention.
-We theoretically demonstrate that L(M)V-IQL can cover the most common two types of intention transition dynamics: generalized Bernoulli process and Markov process.
-Finally, we present experiments on the application of our framework in 1) a simulated Gridworld environment; 2) real mice navigation trajectories with known environment model from the 127-node-labyrinth task~\citep{rosenberg2021mice}, serving as a benchmark for comparing with the state-of-the-art algorithm DIRL ~\citep{ashwood2022dynamic}; and 3) real mice decision-making data with unknown environment model from a dynamic two-armed bandit task~\citep{de2023freibox}.
-Demonstrating superior performance in behavior prediction, our methods showcase exceptional proficiency in capturing animals' intentions through interpretable reward functions derived solely from their trajectories, surpassing the state-of-the-art approaches.
+To address this requirement, we propose the novel class of \textit{hierarchical inverse Q-learning} (HIQL) algorithms, which extend the fixed-reward inverse Q-learning (IQL) framework from \citet{kalweit2020deep} to solve multi-intention IRL problems.
+Based on the assumption that the intention transition dynamics follows a Markov process, HIQL integrates an expectation-maximization (EM) approach to first divide expert trajectories into multiple intention segments in an unsupervised manner, and then solve the IRL problem independently for each segment.
+We then compare the performance of HIQL and the state-of-the-art model DIRL~\citep{ashwood2022dynamic} in a simulated gridworld environment and a dataset of trajectories from real mice navigating a $127$-node-labyrinth~\citep{rosenberg2021mice}.
+The results show that our HIQL algorithm outperforms DIRL in behavior prediction in both benchmarks, and produces interpretable reward functions.
+Finally, we applied HIQL in a real mice decision-making dataset from a dynamic two-armed bandit task~\citep{de2023freibox}, and mathematically characterized exploitation and exploration behavior of animals during value-based decision-making.

-\section{Related Work}
+\section{Related work}

-Various approaches have been introduced to address Multiple Intention Inverse Reinforcement Learning (MI-IRL) problems (\cref{tab:comp}).
+Various approaches have been introduced to address multi-intention IRL problems.
 Notably, several frameworks based on parametric~\citep{babes2011apprenticeship,likmeta2021dealing}, or non-parametric~\citep{choi2012nonparametric,bighashdel2021deep} approaches allow for learning from multiple agents with distinct reward functions.
-However, these frameworks do not accommodate single agents with time-varying rewards. \citet{gleave2018multi} developed a meta adversarial learning method for multi-task IRL problems.
-While their framework demonstrated high-level performance in real-world applications, it sacrifices interpretability and heavily relies on exploiting similarities between reward functions across tasks.
+Based on the assumption that the expert sticks to the same intention through one episode, these methods iterate between clustering expert demonstrations according to different intentions and solving the IRL problem for each cluster.
+However, unlike HIQL, these frameworks do not accommodate the scenario where intentions might alternate within the same episode.